 About one third of people who have the dominant form of polycystic kidney disease also have cysts in their liver, but these cysts do not affect liver function.
 People may also develop abdominal hernias or outpouchings of the wall of the large intestine (diverticulosis) and have disorders of heart valves.
 As many as 10% of people have dilated blood vessels (aneurysms) in their brain.
 Many of these brain aneurysms bleed and cause strokes.

-A doctor suspects this disease on the basis of family history or if an imaging study done for another reason shows enlarged kidneys and cysts in the kidneys.
+A doctor suspects this disease on the basis of family history or if an imaging test done for another reason shows enlarged kidneys and cysts in the kidneys.
 Ultrasonography and computed tomography (CT) or magnetic resonance imaging (MRI) reveal the characteristic appearance of cysts in the kidneys and liver.
-Even if the person has a family history of polycystic kidney disease, doctors may not recommend diagnostic tests until symptoms occur because there are no effective treatments until symptoms occur and being diagnosed may have harmful effects (for example, difficulty obtaining life insurance).
+Even if the person has a family history of polycystic kidney disease (PKD), doctors may not recommend diagnostic tests until symptoms occur because there are no effective treatments until symptoms occur and being diagnosed may have harmful effects (for example, difficulty obtaining life insurance).

 Genetic testing is available to help people with PKD understand the probability that their children will inherit the condition.

-Effective treatment of urinary tract infections (see Bladder Infection : Treatment), acidosis (see Acidosis : Treatment of Acidosis), and high blood pressure (see High Blood Pressure : Treatment) slows the rate of kidney destruction.
+Effective treatment of urinary tract infections and high blood pressure slows the rate of kidney destruction.
 Usually angiotensin-converting enzyme inhibitors and angiotensin receptor blockers are used to control blood pressure.
-However, more than half of the people who have this disease develop chronic kidney disease with end-stage renal disease (end-stage kidney failure) at some time in their life.
-Without dialysis or kidney transplantation, kidney failure is fatal.
+However, more than half of people who have this disease develop chronic kidney disease with end-stage renal disease (end-stage kidney failure) at some time in their life and require dialysis or kidney transplantation.

 If cysts cause severe pain, doctors may try to drain fluid from the cyst (aspiration).
 Aspiration may relieve pain but does not affect the person's long-term prognosis.
 If symptoms are very severe, the kidney may need to be removed.